c-razo/portfolio-v2/projects/ticketing-system.md

 ### **2. Tickets Page**
 ![Tickets Page](../assets/images/ticket1.png)
-*The tickets page lists all submitted tickets and their statuses.*
+*The tickets page lists allows one to submit the request.*

 ### **3. Ticket Submitted Successfully**
 ![Tickets Submitted](../assets/images/no-wifi.png)
-*The tickets page lists all submitted tickets and their statuses.*
+*The tickets page confirms the ticket was submitted.*

 ---